futzu/cuei/README.md

 ```

- `Cuei is the FourCC / identifier for SCTE-35`
+*️⃣  _CUEI is the FourCC / identifier for SCTE-35_, that's where I got the name.
+*️⃣  _what do I mean by fastest SCTE-35 parser?
+14,862 SCTE-35 Cues per second on my $200 laptop._